TricksterGuy/3ds-template/README.md

 7. Add DEVKITARM to point to where devkitarm is.

 ## To use
+1. If you intend to use the 3dsxlink and spunch targets ensure you have set IP3DS in the Makefile to the ip address of your 3ds on your network.
-1. Eight build targets are defined see below for an explanation of each:
+2. Eight build targets are defined see below for an explanation of each:
   * The 3ds target will build <project name>.3ds
   * The 3dsx target will build both <project name>.3dsx and <project name>.smdh files
   * The cia target will build <project name>.cia